 Travel Culinary had done a great job of explaining what happened:

 To support his family, he, among other activities, signed a restaurant franchise deal that netted him $900,000 from the Champburger Company for the use of his name and image and a 1% royalties on the company’s annual profits.
 In 1968, Champburger stock sold for $5 a share.
 The licensing contract he signed with Champburger stipulated that all franchise menus sell Muslim friendly food without pork or shellfish.
 Thus, in addition to the all-beef Champburger, franchises would sell all beef “hot dogs, fried chicken, fried fish, boiled fish, other food products and soft drinks including his own endorsed Mr. Champ soda.
 The franchise never made out of Miami as the company never gained enough investors and got bogged down in a lengthy and expensive court case with stockholders.

 If you’re still longing for the days of Hot Shoppes and their popular dishes like the Mighty Mo Burger & Sauce, you might want to pick up the Marriott Hot Shoppes Cookbook.
-The book is selling at a reasonable price, considering it was released in 1987.
+The book is selling at a reasonable price on Amazon or eBay, considering it was released in 1987.

-I don’t know much about TropiBurger, which had one location in Little Havana at 1340 Sw 8th Street.
+I don’t know much about TropiBurger, which had one drive-in location in Little Havana at 1340 Sw 8th Street.
 My best guess is they were around only about 6 months from August 1965 to January 1966.

-It didn’t work out for them in Miami, so they opened in Venezuela, where they had a great run with multiple locations.
+I do know it didn’t work out for them in Miami.
+So they opened in Venezuela, where they had a great run with multiple locations.

 So there you have it old school Miami burger fans, do you remember any of these?

 Will you help keep their memories alive?